erikwestlund/LegendT2dm-cde/README.md

 This fork by default works with all the main drug classes for the ITT, OT1, and OT2 analyses.
 This is reflected in the `extra/cdeCohorsToCreate.csv`, `extra/cdeOutcomesOfInterest.csv`, and `extra/cdeTcosOfInterest.csv` files.
 These files can be modified to work with a subset of the drug classes.

-Note that the methods will still extract data on all outcomes, not just those in `cdeOutcomesOfInterest.csv`.
-This is not computationally intensive, but be aware when working with the generated data files.

 This fork depends on a modified version of the `CohortMethod` package (see the `DESCRIPTION` file) which allows for skipping all the propensity score generation and modeling steps.
 This saves compute time when running the package.